smborio/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_2.md

   2. graphical input tool, e.g. a slider.
   3. True/False selection.
 3. The teacher's correct answer.
+(The numbering is viewed horribly in github, I'm not sure it's the same for the website.
+I would if possible change it to 1.
+2. a. b. c.
+3. )

 ## [Potential response trees](Potential_response_trees.md) ##